MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/index.md

 - Consistent brand experience: kiosks ensure a uniform brand experience across different locations.
 Whether in retail stores, schools, airports, or healthcare facilities, the interface remains consistent.
 Brand consistency builds trust and reinforces the organization's image
 - Customization and flexibility: kiosks can be tailored to specific needs.
 From touchscreens to barcode scanners, organizations choose features that align with their goals.
 Whether it's self-checkout, wayfinding, or interactive product catalogs, kiosks adapt to diverse requirements

-Windows offers two different experiences for public or specialized use:
+Windows offers two different options for public or specialized use:

 :::row:::
     :::column span="1":::